joyent/conch-api/docs/modules/conch-db-asepoch.md

 # DESCRIPTION

-A component for Conch::DB::ResultSet classes that provides the 'as\_epoch' method.
+A component for Conch::DB::ResultSet classes that provides the `as_epoch` method.

 This code is postgres-specific.